 A New York Landmark

-In 2004 the Plaza Hotel was sold to the Elad development group, who started in April 2005 with a renovation of the unprofitable hotel.
-The renovation of the Plaza converted the 805-room hotel into a complex with a shopping area, 181 condominiums and 282 hotel rooms.
+In April 2005, the then-unprofitable hotel was completely renovated.
+It converted the 805-room hotel into a complex with a shopping area, 181 condominiums and 282 hotel rooms.
 The hotel reopened on March 1, 2008.